lastjuror0/Data-Analyst-Portfolio/coursework-purdue-analytics/capstone-projects/banking/README.md

 ## Overview

 Banking focuses on estimating determinants of vehicle loan default and building a predictive model to identify potential defaulters.
-The project uses a single dataset with 41 attributes and requires exploratory data analysis, modeling, and dashboarding to understand and communicate risk drivers.
+The project uses a single dataset with 41 attributes and requires exploratory data analysis and modeling to understand and communicate risk drivers.

 ---